Advancement Via Individual Determination (AVID)

 - A non-traditional classroom setting meeting the academic and emotional needs of individual students.

 - The student at the center of decision-making regarding educational goals

 - A student contract outlining willingness to work and setting learning goals

 - Student support from teachers and skilled, trained tutors

 - A curriculum emphasizing academic reading and writing

 ("AVID's History."
 MYAVID.
 AVID, 2015.
 Web.
 8 Dec.
 2015. <www.avid.org/history.ashx>.)

 Birdville ISD AVID Schoolwide System

-Currently, BISD has the AVID schoolwide system in three middle schools (Haltom Middle School, North Oaks Middle School, Watauga Middle School) and one high school (Haltom High School).
+Currently, BISD has the AVID schoolwide system in four middle schools (Haltom Middle School, North Oaks Middle School, Richland Middle Schol, Watauga Middle School) and two high schools (Haltom High School, Collegiate Academiy of Birdville).
 Haltom High School is a National AVID Demonstration Site and received this distinction in 2015.
 The AVID Schoolwide System integrates 5 core elements: writing, inquiry, collaboration, organization and reading.
 AVID is governed by 4 domains: intruction, systems, leadership and culture.